How to Tell if a Phone Interview Went Well: 4 Signs to Know

 The most promising sign of a good interview is when the interviewer asks, particularly towards the end of the conversation, whether you feel you are suited for the job.
 They may have established that they want you.
 This question is usually asked in the second interview.
 Especially promising is if the interviewer asks to schedule a face-to-face interview during this screening interview.
 If this is the case, consider yourself successful.

 They might end the interview with a "well done" or "speak to you soon."
-Any time you are praised (unlikely, given the professionalism encouraged for interviewers) or a comment that you will hear from them again" should definitely be regarded as positive.
+Any comment that you will hear from them again should definitely be regarded as positive.

 Sign 2: Short or Long?

-A more vague sign to consider is how long the interview lasted.
-If it was a short, you may have simply given them all the information they needed to know you were the right candidate right away.
+A more ambiguous sign to consider is how long the interview lasted.
+If it was short, it's possible you may have given them right up front all the information they needed to know you were the right candidate.
 On the other hand, they may also have quickly discovered that you weren't the right candidate for the job.